-The lawyers at Perry and Neblett provide legal insight and counsel on the impact of sales and use tax in vessel transactions.
-Resale certificates, charter companies, vessel acquisitions and yacht finance are all issues that require an intricate understanding of sales and use tax law.
+The lawyers at the Perry Maritime Law Group provide legal insight and counsel on the impact of sales and use tax in vessel transactions.
+Resale certificates, charter companies, vessel acquisitions, and yacht finance are all issues that require an intricate understanding of sales and use tax law.

 Interesting to note, the State of Florida has recently passed a law capping sales tax at $18,000.
 This tax cap is a significant advantage for vessel owners whose vessels are valued in excess of $300,000.
 Essentially, any vessel owner who is willing to pay the sales tax cap of $18,000 can simply maintain the vessel in the state of Florida year-round without any further tax consequences.

-Unfortunately, foreign nationals cannot avail themselves of this tax cap because they cannot document the vessel with United States Coast Guard or obtain a cruising permit.
-Unbeknownst to many, a vessel owned by a non-US citizen that is titled/registered in a state such as Florida or Delaware takes on the “citizenship” of the vessel’s beneficial owner.
-If a Venezuelan citizen owns a vessel that is registered in Delaware, United States authorities will treat the vessel as though it is a Venezuelan flag vessel.
+Unfortunately, foreign nationals cannot "document" their vessel with the United States Coast Guard.
+Unbeknownst to many, a vessel owned by a non-US citizen that is registered in a state such as Florida takes on the “citizenship” of the vessel's beneficial owner.
+For example, if a Mexican or Venezuelan citizen registers a vessel in Florida, United States authorities will treat the vessel as though it is a Mexican or Venezuelan flagged vessel.
 As such, the vessel cannot freely move in and around the territorial waters of the state of Florida and/or the United States.

 There are many new pros and cons with the Florida sales tax.
-Please feel free to contact Jim Perry for free consultation on the new law and how it may affect your purchase.
+Please feel free to contact Jim Perry for a free consultation on the tax law and how it may impact your purchase.